CodeCraftersIO/Workshop/Presentations/09-SoftSkills.md

 ---

+# Fix Bugs cleanly

-# Write tests that fail
+## Write tests that fail

-Should we loose time to write tests that fail?
+- Do we have to lose time to write tests that fail?
->Top developers do not ask for permission to do their jobs
+> Top developers do not ask for permission to do their jobs

 ---

+# Fix Bugs cleanly

-# Write tests that fail
+## Write tests that fail

 It's a To Do list of the features